hanggrian/ktfx/README.md

 # Particle Jekyll Theme

+Cloned from [nrandecker/particle](https://github.com/nrandecker/particle) as of 26 March 2018.

 ![](./particle.jpg)

 This is a simple and minimalist template for Jekyll designed for developers that want to show of their portfolio.